geotools/geotools/docs/user/tutorial/coverage/coverage.rst

     :language: java
     :start-after: //docs start prelim
     :end-before: //docs end prelim

-Please note that this isn't the entire code listing -- we'll finish it off as we go along -- so don't worry right now if your IDE complains.
+.. note:: Please note that this isn't the entire code listing -- we'll finish it off as we go along -- so don't worry right now
+          if your IDE complains.

 Argument Processing
 -------------------